o7q/cubeLauncher/README.md

 # cubeLauncher
 A simple and lightweight installation manager for Minecraft.

-Made from code from an old project.
+Made using code from an old project.